 The objective of prenatal care is to monitor the health of the pregnant mother and fetus.
 It is important to visit the doctor as soon as a woman suspects she is pregnant.
 At each visit, a doctor examines the person and make sure that the baby and the mother are healthy.
 This examination includes: monitoring weight gain or loss, blood pressure, circumference of the abdomen, position of the fetus, and fetal heartbeat.
 Such variables are going to be closely followed during the course of the pregnancy.

-A doctor may schedule monthly visits during the first two trimesters (from week one to week 28 of pregnancy), every two weeks from weeks 28-36 of pregnancy, and weekly after week 36 (until the day of delivery that could be between week 38-40 weeks).
+A doctor may schedule monthly visits during the first two trimesters (from week one to week 28 of pregnancy), every two weeks from weeks 28-36 of pregnancy, and weekly after week 36 (until the day of delivery that could be between 38 to 40 weeks).

 Food and nutrition during pregnancy: It is important for an expectant mother to eat a healthful diet.
 Unless she has a specific health problem (such as diabetes mellitus), common sense nutritional advice should be followed: balancing carbohydrates, fat, and proteins and eating a variety of foods, including dairy products and several fruits and vegetables daily.
 A pregnant woman should consult her obstetrician for specific advice.
 Some specific nutritional needs for pregnancy are listed below.